sirportly/ruby-library/README.md

 user = sirportly.create_user(user_properties)  #=> A Sirportly::User instance
 ```

-There are other attributes available, which can be view on the [API docs](http://www.sirportly.com/docs/api-specification/users/create-new-user).
+There are other attributes available, which can be viewed on the [API docs](http://www.sirportly.com/docs/api-specification/users/create-new-user).

 You do not need to create individual customers.
 These are created automatically on ticket and ticket update creation.